stonedDiscord/RealAndroidBot/README.md

 RAB only works with 64bit system.
 You can't run RAB if you run a 32bit system.

-Lastly, for Windows users, when all options failed, just use the .exe version found [here](https://github.com/MerlionRock/RealAndroidBot/releases)

 ## Disclaimer
 ©2016 Niantic, Inc. ©2016 Pokémon. ©1995–2016 Nintendo / Creatures Inc. / GAME FREAK inc. © 2016 Pokémon/Nintendo Pokémon and Pokémon character names are trademarks of Nintendo.
 Other trademarks are the property of their respective owners.
 [Privacy Policy](http://www.pokemon.com/us/privacy-policy/)

-[RealAndroidBot](https://github.com/MerlionRock/RealAndroidBot) is intended for academic purposes and should not be used to play the game *PokemonGo* as it is unfair to the community.
+[RealAndroidBot](https://github.com/stonedDiscord/RealAndroidBot) is intended for academic purposes and should not be used to play the game *PokemonGo* as it is unfair to the community.
 Use the bot **at your own risk**.